 “Sure,” I said, “why not.
 Anyone else?”
 No one answered, either asleep or just ignoring me.
 “Perfect,” I said as I left our dungeon.

-They gave us more freedom in our wing, mainly because we had been there longer or had been there before, like me, so they trusted us more.
-Most in the wing had the good jobs in the jail, like the kitchen and the laundry rooms, and most were facing time for their first felonies, including myself.
+They gave us more freedom in our wing, mainly because we had been there for longer or had been there before, like I had, so they trusted us more.
+Most in the wing had the good jobs in the jail, like in the kitchen and the laundry room, and most were facing time for their first felonies, including myself.

 I walked past the wired phones and the TV area and approached the laundry closet.
 Johnny sat with his feet up on the bench with a book in his hands.
 He glanced toward me, then back to his book.
 “What do ya need?” he said.

 The first time I had met Johnny, he didn’t say a word to me, so his words came as a shock.
 He had basically looked me up and down and handed me what he thought I wore, which was surprisingly accurate.
-I almost got the feeling that he didn’t like me for some reason, although I had done nothing to him, besides possibly being half black.
+I got the feeling that he didn’t like me, although I had done nothing to him but say hello, and but possibly be half black.
 I was on a mission to get on his good side, though.
-For some reason, I never was one to be able to walk away from something that I couldn’t understand, especially people not liking me.
-I loved to get along with everybody, even if it meant I had to blend my personality and become someone I’m not, so I was on a mission to solve this puzzle in any way that I could.
+For some reason I was never one to be able to walk away from something that I couldn’t understand, especially people not liking me for no reason at all.
+I loved to get along with everybody, even if it meant I had to blend my personality and become someone that I’m not, so I was on a mission to solve the puzzle of Johnny any way that I could.

 “A pair of 3Xs and XLs,” I said.
 “And 2X boxers if you got them.”
-It was a simple order, and I said it quickly, because there was something about Johnny’s eyes that were intimidating, yet still came at you with a hint of kindness this time around.
-His shaved head and glaring stare gave off vibes of contempt, but he had a smirk and jokes made everyone laugh and smile.
-When he spoke—which to me, was never—his words exposed his intelligence and emitted a power of cleverness that seemed to just pierce through anyone lucky enough to receive his message.
+It was a simple order, and I said it quickly, because there was something about Johnny’s eyes that were quite intimidating, yet still came at a person with a hint of kindness, especially this time around.
+His shaved head and glaring stare gave off vibes of contempt, but he had a smirk and jokes made everyone else laugh and smile.
+When he spoke—which to me, was never—his words exposed his intelligence and emitted a power of cleverness that seemed to just pierce through anyone lucky enough to receive their message.